BodenmillerGroup/CISI_IMC/README.md

 ### CISI for IMC

-As an input, CISI expects an anndata object, containing an expression matrix with
+As an input, CISI expects an anndata object containing an expression matrix with
 dimensions: cells x proteins.
 For this steinbock can be used to segment the IMC data, and the results can then be read into an R SingleCellExperiment [please refer to IMCDataAnalysis](https://bodenmillergroup.github.io/IMCDataAnalysis/).
 To convert the subsequent SingleCellExperiment to an anndata object the function